 Adding dependencies to tasks can speed up schedule adjustments and ensure work continues to happen in the right order.
 If you move one task on the schedule, all the dependent tasks move right along with it.

 Of course, if your construction timeline changes, you’ll need to communicate the new plan to your subcontractors and customers.
-Post updates and attach change orders to your project’s discussion tab so nothing gets lost in the mix.
+Post updates and attach construction change orders to your project’s discussion tab so nothing gets lost in the mix.

 The final stretch of any construction project plan is full of little details as you work to knock out the punch list.
 Here’s an example of how you can use task subgroups in TeamGantt to keep track of all the moving pieces.